A comprehensive resource for safe and responsible laser use

 Send information to the Civil Aviation Authority via email to email@example.com or via fax to 011 545 1453.

-For Canadian aircraft incidents, notify the CAA.
-For other incidents such as eye exposure, use the Health Canada Consumer Product Incident Report Form
+For non-aviation incidents such as eye exposure, use the Health Canada Consumer Product Incident Report Form

 In the U.K.